blitz-js/blitz/packages/server/src/synchronizer/README.md

 # Future thinking

 So one future issue we have been trying to account for here is how to solve the dirty sync problem with streams.
 Basically, we want Blitz to do as little work as possible.
-At this point, we are blowing away blitz folders when we start but it would be smarter to analyze the source and destination folders and only manipulate the files that are actually required to be changed.
+At this point, we are blowing away Blitz folders when we start but it would be smarter to analyze the source and destination folders and only manipulate the files that are actually required to be changed.
 This is not required as of now but will be a consideration as we try and get this thing faster and faster to live up to its name.
 To prepare for this we have setup a work optimizer that checks the hash of the input file and guards against new work being done

 The following is a rough plan for how to do this.
 (Likely to change/improve at a later point)